Louis Favre (engineer)

-Louis Favre (26 January 1826 – 19 July 1879) was a Swiss engineer who is remembered for building the Gotthard Rail Tunnel between 1872 and his death in the tunnel in 1879.
+Louis Favre (26 January 1826 – 19 July 1879) was a Swiss businessman and self-taught engineer who is primarily notable for the construction of the Gotthard Rail Tunnel between 1872 and his death in the tunnel in 1879.

-Biography

-He was born the son of a carpenter at Chêne, a small village some 3 kilometers from Geneva.
+Early life and education

+Favre was born 26 January 1826 in Chêne-Bourg, Switzerland (today within Geneva) to Claude and Péronne (née Chevalier).
+His father operated a small carpenter workshop where Favre also completed his apprenticeship.
+From March 1846 he also engaged in carpentry work in Neuilly-sur-Seine, Kingdom of France and self-taught himself to be an engineer.

+Career

 At eighteen, he left to tour France and developed a career undertaking the design and direction of civil engineering works.
 He was not well schooled, but studied the principal bases of such sciences as were to be useful to him, and took evening classes to make up for what was lacking in his early instruction; not that he hoped to make a complete study for an engineer, but only to learn the indispensable.
 He was, according to a colleague "before all things, a practical man, who made up for the enforced insufficiency of his technical knowledge by a coup d'œil (glance) of surprising accuracy".

 In 1872 he was invited to build a tunnel through the Gotthard massif, connecting the Canton of Ticino (South) with the rest of Switzerland (North).
 The project was, for the time, a vast undertaking, verging on folly according to many critics.
 Construction of the tunnel was accompanied by very considerable loss of life and escalation of cost, arising out of the novelty of the endeavour and the most insurmountable difficulties which presented themselves.
 Favre bore the brunt of continued criticism, including that deflected on to him by the board of the St. Gothard Company.
 In spite of this, the cost of the tunnel per running foot was a third less than that of the great Mont Cenis Tunnel.

 A contemporary account of his death was written by the general secretary of the company, Maxime Helene, based on the account of M. Stockalper, the engineer in chief of the Göschenen section of the tunnel, who accompanied Favre on his fatal subterranean excursion: